 Quick programs or short programs are sometimes referred to as TurboSpeed.
 They are tailored to situations in which you need the dirty dishes as quickly as possible and run through in just 20 minutes for some manufacturers.
 However, tests have shown that fast dishwashing does not necessarily mean economical: if you use the quick programs too often, you will ultimately pay extra; Quite apart from the fact that most of the high-speed machines get the dishes out of the machine too wet.
 Several manufacturers also offer a kind of individual or flexible “quick program” – VarioSpeed or VariospeedPlus.
 To do this, a program is first selected and its rinsing time is then reduced by up to 50% by pressing the corresponding button.
 The cleaning and drying results should be consistently good, but water and energy consumption increases.

-For more information on appliance insurance, please call our customer support team!
+For more information on appliances insurance, please call our customer support team!